background

 Lemp Brewery

 This photo shows the Lemp Brewing Company's Engine Room (directly across from the power plant and connected by a utility bridge) around 1905 which contained a gallery of five De La Vergne Refrigerating machines which consisted of three 170 ton and two 220 ton specimens of the "direct expansion" type.
 These machines provided 3,000,000 cubic ft of cold storage and had a combined capacity of over 1,000 tons of ice per day.
 Steam pressure from the boilers was fed directly into the horizontal Corliss engines (the square units on the left which received steam via the vertical piping) which powered the De La Vergnes in order to condense the Ammonia which, in turn, provided cooling in the cellars and Fermenting House.
 The standard De La Vergne nameplate is visible on the engine to the right.
-The text "Wm.
-J. Lemp" is the curved line of text along the top-middle of the nameplate.
 Here is another, slightly different view of the same room, from a very small/low quality photo in a De La Vergne advertisement.
-Note.
 [This is the exact same type of De La Vergne refrigerating machine that was used at the Armour Meat Packing Plant.
 This photo from a postcard in my personal collection.]

 Lemp Brewery